Careers360 Logo

 Emphasis

-Critical thinking, problem solving, creativity
+Critical thinking, problem solving, and creativity

 Academic knowledge, rote learning (to some extent)